As recently as 2010, there was only ONE brewery in the city of Richmond.

 Notable beers: Downtown Lager, schwarzbier, nectarine gose

 The original brewery from the same ownership team that eventually opened Canon & Draw Brewing Co. in the heart of Richmond, Steam Bell is located a ways southwest of the city in the requisite sort of industrial complex you would expect.
 It has a fair amount of outdoor seating in the back, and I’ll always remember it as the first brewery we visited for outdoor service during the pandemic—the first of many.

-In terms of the beer lineup, Steam Bell feels like a somewhat more sophisticated and eclectic older sibling to Canon & Draw, with a beer selection that focuses less intently on hazy IPA and heavily fruited beers, and instead includes some more rustic styles such as traditional saison and grisette.
+In terms of the beer lineup, Steam Bell feels like a somewhat more sophisticated and eclectic older sibling to the now-closed Canon & Draw, with a beer selection that focuses less intently on hazy IPA and heavily fruited beers, and instead includes some more rustic styles such as traditional saison and grisette.
 Wild ales can frequently be found here as well—I once tasted a lovely brettanomyces saison, aged two years in wine barrels and conditioned on raspberries and blackberries.
 Other highlights have included a very burly and well-executed American barleywine and routinely excellent kettle sours, such as a pink guava or margarita gose, in addition to the brewery’s very popular Tiramisu Stout and its many variants.
 This is a brewery that quietly does a lot of things well, but perhaps isn’t noticed quite as often due to its relatively remote location.
 Certainly worth a trip.